It’s a vicious cycle at its worst.

 It doesn’t help anyone, after all, to be sober, but miserable.
 It’s only a matter of time before that sober person self-medicates with drugs or alcohol.
 And, if they don’t, there’s still the problem of being miserable.

-At The Raleigh House, based in Denver, Colorado, we lay the groundwork for your life-long recovery through the following:
+At The Raleigh House, we lay the groundwork for your life-long recovery through the following treatment methods:

 Our team of experts works together to tackle both the physical and mental aspects of addiction.
 We know that every person is different—and we’ll work with you to achieve your goals for treatment and for life after treatment.
 Fill out our form or contact us today to learn more about our treatment for dual diagnosis.